HNTA-Club/website/_posts/2018-09-12-fuksisauna-time.markdown

 See you there!

+TL;DR
-Accurate Address of the event is Tekniikankatu 16 B, Basement, Pikkuholvi (Access from behind, down the stairs)
+Freshmen sauna 13.09.2018, Tekniikankatu 16B, Basement, Pikkuholvi (Access from behind, down the stairs)